 Usource had both the technical expertise and the ability to communicate effectively to help me understand the true risk/benefit trade-off of multiple electricity purchasing options.
 That allowed me to make a more informed decision on what product was going to be best for Mount Sunapee.

-Jay Gamble, Vice President & General Manager,
+Vice President & General Manager,

-Mount Sunapee’s general manager is a knowledgeable energy buyer.
+Mount Sunapee’s general manager was a knowledgeable energy buyer.
 In the summer of 2015, he had been tracking the energy markets, and knew the utility would soon announce a very competitive fixed rate for the upcoming winter.
 As part of his process, he talked to a number of suppliers and consultants to understand all options.
 He decided to work with Usource because of their deep industry experience in working with 20 ski resorts, and their strategic approach to developing an energy strategy.
 Analyzing Sunapee’s energy utilization, understanding their risk tolerance and resources available to actively time-manage snow-making, Usource was able to formulate a number of options.

 Usource advisors developed two procurement strategies to present to Sunapee.
 Usource utilized its robust grouping of ski resort-experienced electric suppliers to generate significant competition for all-in fixed electric prices for multiple terms, and also solicited from the most sophisticated suppliers a comprehensive block and index price.
 To further reduce energy costs, Usource then looked at the potential value of implementing a winter demand response (DR) program for Sunapee and solicited proposals from DR suppliers in the market.